Compensation After a Fire Truck Crash in Ada, OK

 The Fire Department or Government Entity

 The fire department or the government entity operating it is the typical lead defendant.
-Sovereign immunity considerations exist.
+Government tort claim procedures apply.

 Individual Firefighters